pmndrs/detect-gpu/README.md

 });
 ```

 `detect-gpu` uses rendering benchmark scores (framerate, normalized by resolution) in order to determine what tier should be assigned to the user's GPU.
-If no `WebGLContext` can be created or the GPU is blacklisted `tier: 0` is assigned.
+If no `WebGLContext` can be created, the GPU is blacklisted or the GPU has reported to render on less than `15 fps` `tier: 0` is assigned.
 One should provide a fallback to a non-WebGL experience.

 By default are all GPU's that have met these preconditions classified as `tier: 1`.